weavc-org/crusch/readme.md

 ## Crusch

+Crusch provides tools for communicating Githubs V3 API with Github applications and installations, hopefully without too much unnecessary hassle.

-A lightweight golang module for making requests and authenticating against Githubs V3 json API.
-If you are looking for something more complete, [`google/go-github`](https://github.com/google/go-github) is probably the module for you.
-I made this as I didn't really have a need for what `go-github` offered, I just wanted something quick to make requests and authenticate with Githubs API without the hassle of models, cross-referencing multiple pieces of documentation etc.
+If you are looking for something more complete, [`google/go-github`](https://github.com/google/go-github) is probably for you.
+But if you are looking for something quick and lightweight this might be worth a shot.

-Crusch pretty much just handles authentication, headers and can do model binding etc if wanted.
+You just create a client with the necassary details i.e. ApplicationID, InstallationID and a keyfile and you can make requests to githubs API.
+When using the `Client.`[`GET`, `POST`, `PUT`, `PATCH`, `DELETE`] methods, the basic headers github expects (Accept, Authorization etc) are all attached to the requests by default.
+Other requests might need something abit different (i.e. reactions), here you can use the `Client.DO` method which takes a pre-built `*http.Request` and attaches only the required authorization headers.

+If provided with a struct, the Client requests will also attempt to bind the responses body to it.

 ### Usage